taviroquai/db2graphql/README.md

 ## Features
 * Fully compatible with **express**, **koa**, **hapi** and **Apollo Server**
-* Converts an existing relational database (only PostgreSQL and MySQL for now) schema to a JSON schema
+* Converts an existing relational database (only PostgreSQL, MySQL and MSSql for now) schema to a JSON schema
 * Generates a Graphql SDL schema with convenient types, queries and mutations
 * Implements a generic Graphql resolver ready for API prototyping
 * Load related records based on foreign keys